 - 1/2 tsp ground dried sage (can source fresh and just dry and grind into a powder)

 - 2 tsp ground dried mint (can source fresh and just dry and grind into a powder) or use 15-20 drops of peppermint essential oil

 - Melt or slightly soften the coconut oil.

-- Mix in the other ingredients and stir well.
-If you’re using semi-hard coconut oil, use a fork (make sure no metal utensils are used, as it will interact with the bentonite clay) to mix the ingredients together, or if using completely melted coconut oil, you will need to stir several times while the mixture cools to keep the baking soda for separating and falling to the bottom.
+- Mix in all the other ingredients and stir well.
+If using semi-hard coconut oil, use a fork (make sure no metal utensils are used, as it will interact with the bentonite clay) to mix the ingredients together, or if using completely melted coconut oil, you’ll need to stir the mixture several times while it cools to keep the baking soda for separating and falling to the bottom.

 Wells, Katie.
 (January 23, 2019).
 How to Make Natural Toothpaste.
 Wellness Mama.
 Retrieved from https://wellnessmama.com/1772/natural-toothpaste/